MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

    1. On the **Properties** tab for the model, select **Optimize again** in the lower right corner of the screen.

    2. Under **Optimize this model again** in the center of the screen, pull the slider to the left to optimize for performance or to the right to optimize for quality.
-Optimizing for performance will result in a model that performs better on HoloLens or Mixed Reality headsets, but may compromise on visual quality.
+Optimizing for performance will result in a model that performs better on HoloLens, but may compromise on visual quality.
 Optimizing for quality will result in a model that has better visual quality but may adversely affect device performance, resulting in user discomfort.

       ![Re-optimization slider](media/reoptimize-slider.PNG "Re-optimization slider")